TUW-GEO/esa_cci_sm-test-data/README.md

-Data for the hsaf_cci_042 package.
+Test data for the esa_cci_sm package.